slittorin/home-assistant-configuration/README.md

 ## Integration - SQL

+We do not need any integration as this is built into HA.

+### Home Assistant database size

-To be able to gather information on the size and state of MariaDB database we enable the SQL integration.
+To be able to gather information on the size and state of MariaDB database we utilize the built in SQL integration.

-1. We do not need any integration as this is built into HA.
-2. Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `sensor:` (add the row `sensor:` if not created, change also `password`):
+1. Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `sensor:` (add the row `sensor:` if not created, change also `password`):
      ```
        - platform: sql
          db_url: mysql://homeassistant:password@localhost/hass